jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 questions about directory relationships
 *********************************************************************************

-Here are questions that are answered in this chapter
+There are answers to these questions in this chapter

 * :ref:`what is a folder (directory)?<what is a folder?>`
 * :ref:`what is a file?<what is a file?>`